echo1826/smart-contract/notes.md

 - returns the transaction hash
 - costs money

+Calling a function if the contract function is returning data, send a transaction to call a function that isn't specified as a function that returns something

 ## Web3
 - can use web3 to connect to a network
 - once connected to a network you can use that web3 connection to deploy a contract onto the network (must know the ABI and the bytecode of the contract)